DigitalCharlie/bargewright/README.md

 While this was created for a project using MongoDB, the data structure probably works better on a relational database.
 Additionally, since at the start I was unfamiliar with creating relationships between objects I made some choices I would not make again about how to structure the data — especially as I add more models and functionality.

 Spending the time to understand how to make a useful ERD and make decisions based on it will help overcome this challenge in future iterations — as opposed to [this really rough ERD](https://github.com/DigitalCharlie/bargewright/blob/main/public/images/Bargewright-erd.png) I made for this project.
+[This also very rough ERD](https://drive.google.com/file/d/1cA5nYG1rf8KhC6hx6PWiSZUAjHw8-YRM/view?usp=sharing) is a more accurate map of where I wound up.

 ## Future improvements